typepad/python-typepad-api/doc/guide/feedsub.rst

 The feed subscription API
 =========================

 TypePad provides a feed subscription API that lets you subscribe to TypePad and web feed content.
-Once your application is subscribed to a feed, TypePad will push new items that appear in that feed to an endpoint on your application.
+Once your application is subscribed to a feed, TypePad will discover new items in the feed automatically and push the content to you.

 The feed subscription API is only available using authenticated requests.
 Use your TypePad application's and anonymous access token to subscribe to feeds and modify subscriptions.
 For more on authentication, see :doc:`../tut/auth`.